uros4658/GDGTimGejderi/README.md

 </details>

-- `GET /plan` - berth plan recommended by the ml model
+- `GET /plan/{vessel_id}` - berth plan recommended by the ml model for the vessels with id

 <details>
 <summary>berth plan data json schema</summary>